 An order to “do not resuscitate” is exactly what it sounds like: a legally binding document of a patient’s treatment wishes dictating that you do not resuscitate him or her in regard to the level of life-saving measures they’re willing to undertake to sustain life.

 Many people incorrectly attribute a DNR order to mean that an individual has made the decision to refuse any additional medical treatment for a condition or diagnosis.
-This is a vast overgeneralization of what the DNR order actually stands for, because a patient’s agency to not want further medical treatment doesn’t necessarily coincide with a DNR order.
+This is a vast overgeneralization of what a DNR order actually stands for, because a patient’s agency to not want further medical treatment doesn’t necessarily coincide with a DNR order.

-Note that a DNR order is specific to the state in which it’s signed, and each state will have specific situations in which additional medical care can supersede the patient’s wishes — for example, if the patient is known to be pregnant.
+Note that a DNR order is specific to the state in which it’s signed, and each state has specific situations in which additional medical care can supersede the patient’s wishes — for example, if the patient is known to be pregnant.
 If a person were to move to a new state, he or she would need to arrange a new DNR order in the new state.

 Arranging a DNR Order